theupdateframework/pep-maximum-security-model/README.rst

 protect distributions in the event that PyPI is compromised.
-The maximum security model retains many of the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI) and additionally aims to ensure that PyPI survive a key compromise.
+The maximum security model retains many of the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI) and additionally aims to ensure that PyPI can recover from a key compromise.

-This PEP covers the changes made to PEP 458 but excludes its informational elements (e.g., overview of The Update Framework) to primarily focus on the maximum security model.
-These changes include modifications to the snapshot process, key compromise analysis, auditing snapshots, and the steps that should be taken in the event of a PyPI compromise.
-The signing and key management process that PyPI MAY follow is outlined but not strictly defined.
-How the release process should be implemented to manage keys and metadata of signed projects is left to implementors of the signing tools.
-That is, this PEP delineates the expected cryptographic key type and signature in metadata that MUST be uploaded by developers in order to support end-to-end verification of distributions.
+This PEP includes the changes made to PEP 458, but excludes its informational elements (e.g., overview of The Update Framework) to primarily focus on the maximum security model.
+The changes to PEP 458 include modifications to the snapshot process, key compromise analysis, auditing snapshots, and the steps that should be taken in the event of a PyPI compromise.
+The signing and key management process of projects that PyPI MAY follow is outlined but not strictly defined.
+How the release process should be implemented to manage keys and metadata is left to the implementors of the signing tools.
+That is, this PEP delineates the expected cryptographic key type and signature included in metadata that MUST be uploaded by developers in order to support end-to-end verification of distributions.

 Rationale